adarshms444/Skill-Based-Job-Recommender-System/README.md

 2. **Preprocessing & Clustering**
     - The `cluster_model.py` file preprocesses skill text data (cleaning, lowercasing, stemming).
     - TF-IDF vectorization is applied to convert text to numeric vectors.
-    - Agglomerative Clustering groups job posts into skill-based clusters.
+    - K-Means Clustering groups job posts into skill-based clusters.
     - The model and vectorizer are saved as `job_model.pkl`.

 3. **Streamlit Web Application**